kyleearth/kyleearth.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am pursuing a Ph.D. at the [University of Delaware](www.udel.edu), specializing in Human-Computer Interaction (HCI) with expertise on data science.
-My research primarily focuses on enhancing the experience of data collection from online social networks and evaluating state-of-the-art technologies such as Large Language Models (LLMs) for use in insight generation.
-I am currently working under the guidance of Dr. Matthew Maureillo at [Sensify Lab](https://sensifylab.cis.udel.edu/) in the SMIDGen project.
-This project aims to develop an intuitive application to aid researchers in collecting, filtering, and interpreting data.
-The overarching goal is to investigate how such tools can enhance data quality and the reproducibility of insights.
+I am a Ph.D. student at the [University of Delaware](www.udel.edu), specializing in Human-Computer Interaction with a focus on data science.
+My research explores how to improve data collection, annotation, and insight extraction from online social networks, using technologies like Large Language Models (LLMs).
+I work with Dr. Matthew Maureillo in the [Sensify Lab](https://sensifylab.cis.udel.edu/), leading the SMIDGen project, an effort to build intuitive tools that help researchers collect, filter, and interpret data to improve insight quality and reproducibility.

 Education